FG Hero Background

 Mystery Box Site Guides

 The important part is understanding the details before you spend anything.
 Box prices, item odds, prize values, shipping fees, cash-out rules, verification checks and support quality can all change the experience.
+That is why we created a mystery box guide page, where you can read in detail about how these principles work, and what to look out for at each mystery box site you encounter.

 If you’re new to mystery boxes, start with the basics.
 If you already understand the idea, jump straight into the guide that answers your question.